GENIVI/rvi_sota_server/docs/wiki/Use-Cases.md

        * X1 - Network connection lost before disconnect is received by device.
 Triggered by E1.
 [DEV-CONNECT](#DEV-CONNECT) is executed X times in order to reconnet to the server.

+### <a name="UPDATE-NOTIFICATION">[UPDATE-NOTIFICATION](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#UPDATE-NOTIFICATION) Send any queued Installation Requests ([QUEUE-GET-NEXT-SOFTWARE-UPDATE](#QUEUE-GET-NEXT-SOFTWARE-UPDATE)) to Device</a>

+Send a notification of available software updates to vehicle

+   - Actors

+       * Device
+       * SOTA Server

+   - Preconditions

+       * [DEV-CONNECT](#DEV-CONNECT) has been executed to setup and authenicate a SOTA Server - Device connection.

+   - Steps

+       * E1 - Use case [QUEUE-GET-NEXT-SOFTWARE-UPDATE](#QUEUE-GET-NEXT-SOFTWARE-UPDATE) is executed to retrieve the next pending or in-flight update to transfer / continue.
+       * E2 - A SOFTWARE-UPDATE-AVAILABLE command is sent by SOTA Server to Device with the Package IDs included in the download, size, a download index and a descriptive string
+       * E3 - Device forwards the update information to the Software Loading Manager.
+The Software Loading Manager will either wait for a user confirmation, or automatically initiate the download.
+       * E4 - Use case transitions to [TRIGGER-TRANSFER-START](#TRIGGER-TRANSFER-START)

+   - Exceptions

+       * X1 - Network connection lost before update is received by device.
+Triggered by E2.
+[DEV-CONNECT](#DEV-CONNECT) is executed X times in order to reconnet to the server.

 ### <a name="TRIGGER-TRANSFER-START">[TRIGGER-TRANSFER-START](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#TRIGGER-TRANSFER-START) Software Loading Manager requests download from SOTA Server via SOTA Client</a>

 Send a request to start the transfer from